hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_access_list.md

 (\\newline) characters.
 The backslash and the newline are replaced with a space (" ") character before any interpretation.

+Following predefined access lists gain access to specific functionalities of the xxQS_NAMExx system:

+## arusers
+Allows to submit, control and delete advance reservations (see qsub(1)).

+## deadlineusers
+Allows to specify a deadline for jobs (see qsub(1) -dl).

 # FORMAT

 The following list of *access_list* parameters specifies the